AlieCat/AlieCat.github.io/about.md

 **Teaching Assistant in Statics** | **January 2014 - May 2014**

 Graded homeworks, tests, and projects in Static Engineeing class.
-Assisted students in understanding concepts involving static design and basic physics engineering equations.
+Assisted students in understanding concepts involving static design and basic engineering equations.

 **Collat Media Lab, Newcomb-Tulane College** | **New Orleans, LA** :---------------------------------|-----------------:
 **Programming Workshop Leader** | **January 2014 - May 2014**

-Organized and taught weekly classes on Python programming.
-Created and actively maintained the website for Tulane Women in Technology and organized an online archive of events.
+Organized and taught weekly classes on Python.
+Created the website for Tulane Women in Technology and helped maintain the multisite wordpress.

 <!--**Collat Media Lab, Newcomb-Tulane College** | **New Orleans, LA**
 :---------------------------------|-----------------: